-- Presentation rates by the hospital's state, remoteness areas and by quintiles of socioeconomic advantage/disadvantage (SES) were directly age-standardised, where the highest age group for the estimated resident populations is 85 and over. - Presentation rates by Indigenous status were directly age-standardised, using the projected Indigenous population (low series) as at 30 June 2022.
-The population for other Australians was based on the estimated resident populations as at 30 June 2022.
-As the projected Indigenous population estimates had the highest age group of 65 and over, standardised rates calculated for analyses by Indigenous status are not directly comparable with other standardised rates presented in this report which used the highest age group of 85 and over.
+- presentation rates by hospital state, remoteness areas and by quintiles of socioeconomic advantage/disadvantage (SES) were directly age-standardised, using the estimated resident populations as at 30 June 2018.
+The estimated resident populations had a highest age group of 85 and over - presentation rates by Indigenous status were directly age-standardised, using the projected Indigenous population (low series) as at 30 June 2018.
+The population for other Australians was based on the estimated resident populations as at 30 June 2018.
+As the projected Indigenous population estimates had a highest age group of 65 and over, standardised rates calculated for analyses by Indigenous status are not directly comparable with other standardised rates presented in this report which used a highest age group of 85 and over.